 Drumstick shaped

 Certain species of Clostridium that bears terminal spore appear as drumstick shaped under the microscope.
-Clostridium tetani, a gram-positive obligate anaerobe which is the causative agent of tetanus, bear spores which are spherical, terminal and twice the diameter of vegetative cells.
+Clostridium tetani, a gram-positive obligate anaerobe that is the causative agent of tetanus, bear spores that are spherical, terminal, and twice the diameter of vegetative cells.
 This gives a drumstick appearance while viewing under a microscope.

 Coffee-bean-shaped cocci